jason-zhongcheng-li/simple-youtube/README.md

 ![code size](https://img.shields.io/github/languages/code-size/zhongchengli/simple-youtube)

+> Note: Please run this application in Node 12.
+Otherwise it will throw this exception:
+`RangeError: Maximum call stack size exceeded`.
+It seems a bug in Node 14.

 ## Description
 This is a small web stack.
 It is a simplifed Youtube applicatoin where you can upload, store/retrieve and watch video.